Hiring and Employment

 Additional information can be found in Iowa State University’s Affirmative Action Policy (see Resources below). top

 The following units are responsible for setting the policies, procedures and guidelines for employment, and will work with senior administrators to ensure that processes and guidelines are practical, current, and transparent with enough flexibility to serve the university’s mission.

 University Human Resources (UHR)

-University Human Resource is responsible for the development and oversight of professional and scientific and merit employment procedures and guidelines for hiring, transferring, promoting, classifying, and paying employees in accordance with the established affirmative action plan, equal employment opportunity (EEO) guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations. top
+University Human Resources is responsible for the development and oversight of professional and scientific and merit employment procedures and guidelines for hiring, transferring, promoting, classifying, and establishing salary for employees in accordance with the established affirmative action plan, equal employment opportunity (EEO) guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations. top

-HR service delivery teams, consisting of senior HR partners, HR partners, HR coordinators and staff recruiting specialists, are responsible for providing front line advice and support to senior leaders, managers, and employees.
-The HR service delivery team is responsible for administering employment procedures and guidelines to the university community for hiring, transferring, promoting, classifying, and paying employees in accordance with established university policy, affirmative action plan, EEO guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations.
+UHR service delivery teams, consisting of senior HR partners, HR partners, and HR coordinators, are responsible for providing front line advice and support to senior leaders, managers, and employees.
+The UHR service delivery team is responsible for administering employment procedures and guidelines to the university community for hiring, transferring, promoting, classifying, and establishing salary for employees in accordance with established university policy, affirmative action plan, EEO guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations.

 Office of the Senior Vice President and Provost (SVPP)

-The Office of the Senior Vice President and Provost is responsible for developing academic appointment procedures and guidelines for hiring, transferring, promoting, classifying, and paying employees in accordance with the established affirmative action plan, EEO guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations. top
+The Office of the Senior Vice President and Provost is responsible for developing academic appointment procedures and guidelines for hiring, transferring, promoting, classifying, and establishing salary for employees in accordance with the established affirmative action plan, EEO guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations. top

 Office of Equal Opportunity (OEO)